TernaryInc/ternary-onb-permissions/README.md

 permissions into your Google Cloud environment.
 You'll need the service account email and the billing export information.
 If you'd like us to help you create a billing export, there's an accompanying module, `gcp/billing-export` that you can use.
-For a recipe that combines both modules, check out the [GCP README.md](./gcp/README.md).
+For a recipe that combines both modules, check out the [GCP Permissions README.md](./gcp/permissions/README.md).

 ## AWS